donovanainsley/movie-maestro/README.md

 - Responsive on all devicess.
 - Easy to navigate using buttons throughout the site.
+- Answer choices display as green for correct choices and red for incorrect choices when selected, adding to the intuitiveness of the site.
 - How to play modal, explaining the quizes purpose.
 - A leaderboard that saves users score to the local storage allowing them to track high scores.
 - A heads up display to display question count and user score.